Specifically, please note that:

 - To ensure the security and operability of our network and services.

 - We share your data with our trusted business partners, who process your data as our vendors and data processors on our behalf and pursuant to our instructions.
 We strive to select our vendors carefully and ensure they are able to provide adequate data protection and security safeguards.

-- When such processors reside in the EU (or the UK), we comply with Article 28 of the GDPR (or the UK GDPR, as applicable).
-If such processors reside outside of the European Economic Area or the United Kingdom, all data transfers are conducted in accordance with Chapter V. of GDPR (or the UK GDPR, as applicable) — in particular, in accordance with adequacy decisions issued by the European Commission or standard contractual clauses (Model Clauses), as applicable.
+- When such processors reside in the EU, we comply with Article 28 of the GDPR.
+If such processors reside outside of the European Economic Area, all data transfers are conducted in accordance with Chapter V. of GDPR — in particular, in accordance with adequacy decisions issued by the European Commission or standard contractual clauses (Model Clauses), as applicable.

 In relation to the above, we may share your data with the following third parties: